canonical-ols/snapstore-snap-docs/en/install.md

 ## Database

-To initially configure the Snap Enterprise Proxy, you will need a domain name for it and either a created database or a connection string including a user with CREATEDB permissions.
+To initially configure the Snap Store Proxy, you will need a domain name for it and either a created database or a connection string including a user with CREATEDB permissions.